The Queen Reportedly Called An Emergency Royal Meeting To Discuss Harry & Meghan’s Exit

 Advertisement

 Many believe that the couple will settle somewhere in Canada, which is part of the Commonwealth.
 It appears that the couple are making progress in that area as well.
-Meghan is already in Canada and has reportedly signed a voiceover deal with Disney, intending to donate her earnings to the wildlife charity Elephants Without Borders, according to The Times of London.
+Meghan is already in Canada and has reportedly signed a voiceover deal with Disney, intending to donate her earnings to the wildlife charity Elephants Without Borders, according to The Times.

 Canada seems very willing to welcome Harry and Meghan to their country.
 Following their extended holiday stay in British Columbia, the couple returned to Canada to pay a visit to Janice Charette, the high commissioner between the U.K. and Canada, to thank her for "the warm Canadian hospitality and support they received during their recent stay in Canada."